Young male patient with parent and doctor

 Why is the PIF TICK important?

-‘Please do not search Google for information’ is something we are all told when we are given news about our health, or someone else’s health… but it’s likely we’re going to do it anyway.
+‘Please do not Google it’ is something we're all told when we're given news about our health, or someone else’s health… but it’s likely we’re going to do it anyway.

 So, we need to make sure you know the information we produce about stem cell transplant and CAR T-cell therapy is accurate and useful.